The Story of Salt-N-Pepa, the Trailblazing Female Icons Who Changed Hip-Hop Forever

 From ‘Push It’ to the Rock & Roll Hall of Fame, we’re detailing how hip-hop girl group Salt-N-Pepa didn’t just make hits, they made history.

-A conversation about hip-hop‘s GOATs has to include Salt-N-Pepa, the groundbreaking all-girl group that topped the charts with hits like “Push It” and “Let’s Talk About Sex.
+It’s Women’s History Month, so it’s only fitting that a conversation about hip-hop‘s GOATs includes Salt-N-Pepa, the groundbreaking all-girl group that topped the charts with hits like “Push It” and “Let’s Talk About Sex.”
 Cheryl “Salt” James and Sandra “Pepa” Denton started as college friends and quickly launched a music career that made the guys who were dominating the hip-hop game at the time stand up and take notice.

 Video will return here when scrolled back into view